Wednesday, June 24, 2026

 This is most definitely the correct Henry, given that the informant is his wife Maud V. Harvey.
 He had cancer for a couple of years before he died after an operation for a bowel obstruction, sad to say.
 I was surprised that he was a commercial traveler (salesman) for building material for the past 6 years.
 Maybe his auto body business suffered after the big stock market crash of 1929 and the start of the Depression?
 Again, many possibilities, but clearly he was no longer associated with autos and now associated with building, a solid industry in California.

-Curiously, the birth year on Harvey's cert is incorrect.
+Curiously, the birth year on Henry's cert is incorrect.
 Also, he and his wife had different residential addresses, according to this cert.
 And for some reason the names of his parents are "unknown."
 Even his birth place is "unknown."
 I again checked every newspaper database and found no obit, no mention, in California or New York, or anywhere.

 Still, I now know what happened to Henry Canner Harvey and will plan to add him as "cremated" to Find a Grave, with a bite-sized bio of his entrepreneurial spirit.